 There are several options on this list that allow you to work from home, perhaps with minimal contact with a team or customers.

-Try to find a job that allows for interaction you’re comfortable with, like only face-to-face interaction with your team, or mostly written communication via email or instant messaging.
-If you can’t tell from the job description how the company communicates, this is a great question to ask during an interview!
+Try to find a job that allows for the amount of interaction you're comfortable with, like only face-to-face communication with your team, or mostly written communication via email or instant messaging.
+If you can't tell from the job description how the company communicates, this is a great question to ask during an interview!

 3. Practice your interview skills